Skip to contents

 Pipeline Datasheet

-# Load Pipeline Datasheet to a new R data frame
+# Load Pipeline datasheet to a new R data frame

 myPipelineDataframe <- datasheet(myScenario, name = "core_Pipeline")